CommunityHoneyNetwork/chn-docs/docs/firstpot.md

 * Docker >= 1.13.1
 * Docker Compose >= 1.15.0

+Note: non-Linux platforms for Docker hosting are known to not work correctly.
+For example, a Mac Docker host will report the container's gateway as the attacking source.

 ## Building and Deploying Cowrie

 As an example, we'll deploy Cowrie with SSH listening on port 2222.
 This is not likely helpful in a production deployment, but will serve as an example for creating a honeypot, registering a new sensor with the management server, and capturing attack data.
 For more details on production deployments, see the full [Cowrie Documentation](cowrie.md).